-Your beneficiaries.
-Consider how your pension can provide for any dependants you have after you die.
+Your beneficiaries, Consider how your pension can provide for any dependants you have after you die.
 The more you draw and spend the less that will be left for them.
-If you are buying a lifetime annuity, consider whether you need a 'joint-life' annuity.
+If you are buying a lifetime annuity, consider if you need a 'joint-life' annuity.

-FOR MORE INFORMATION PLEASE CONTACT

-OPTIONS UK PERSONAL PENSIONS LLP
+FOR MORE INFORMATION PLEASE CONTACT OPTIONS UK PERSONAL PENSIONS LLP optionspensions.co.uk enquiries@optionspensions.com

-1st Floor Lakeside House, Shirwell Crescent, Furzton, Milton Keynes, Buckinghamshire, MK4 1GA.
+1st Floor Lakeside House, Shirwell Crescent, Furzton Lake, Milton Keynes, Buckinghamshire, MK4 1GA.